 In the reporting period, the Supervisory Board of Bertelsmann SE & Co.
 KGaA diligently fulfilled the duties incumbent upon it by law and under the articles of association and bylaws.
-Its members regularly advised and monitored the personally liable partner, Bertelsmann Management SE, represented by its Executive Board, in the task of managing and directing the company’s operations incumbent upon it.
+Its members regularly advised and monitored the personally liable partner, Bertelsmann Management SE, represented by its Executive Board, in the task of managing and directing the company’s operations.
 This report concerns the activities of the Supervisory Board of Bertelsmann SE & Co.
 KGaA.
 The activities of the Supervisory Board of Bertelsmann Management SE are not the subject of this report.

 Chairman of the Supervisory Board of Bertelsmann SE & Co.
 KGaA